paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-403-criminal-justice-identification-information-and-communication.md

   (G) a plan for coordinating the programs funded under this subchapter with other federally funded information technology programs, including directly funded local programs such as the Edward Byrne Justice Assistance Grant Program and the M.O.R.E. program established pursuant to part Q of title I of the Omnibus Crime Control and Safe Streets Act of 1968 [[34 U.S.C.
 10381](./chapter-101-justice-system-improvement.md#section-10381) et seq.].

-**(d) Matching funds** The Federal share of a grant received under this subchapter may not exceed 90 percent of the costs of a program or proposal funded under this subchapter unless the Attorney General waives, wholly or in part, the requirements of this subsection.
+**(d) Matching funds** The Federal share of a grant received under this subchapter may not exceed 90 percent of the costs of a program or proposal funded under this subchapter unless the State has achieved compliance with an implementation plan under [section 40917 of this title](./chapter-409-national-instant-criminal-background-check-system.md#section-40917) or the Attorney General waives, wholly or in part, the requirements of this subsection.

 **(e) Authorization of appropriations**

-(1) **In general** — There is authorized to be appropriated to carry out this section $250,000,000 for each of fiscal years 2002 through 2007.
+(1) **In general** — There is authorized to be appropriated to carry out this section $250,000,000 for each of fiscal years 2018 through 2022.

 (2) **Limitations** — Of the amount made available to carry out this section in any fiscal year—